Build a Better Application Strategy With onX on Desktop

 Slope Angle Layer

 The Slope Angle Layer helps you understand how steep the terrain actually is—something that can be challenging to fully understand on a map.
-Best used with the Topo Basemap, this layer shows the terrain as shaded from green to red to blue, depending on how steep the slope is.
+Best used with the Topo Basemap, this layer shades the terrain from green to red to blue, depending on how steep the slope is.
 For example, green terrain is flatter than 25°, red is 35° to 40°, and blue is steeper than 45°.
-Six colors are used in all for incremental angle grading.
+Six colors are used for incremental angle grading.

 Trails, Trail Slope, and Mileage Layers